-Getting enough protein was always easy, but to do this I was living on either 1) plain boiled chicken that was reserved from making bone broth, 2) meatballs, or 3) pecan crusted chicken.
+Getting enough protein had always been easy for me.
+But to do this I was living on either 1) plain boiled chicken that was reserved from making bone broth, 2) meatballs, or 3) pecan crusted chicken.
 To get enough veggies, I was pretty much exclusively relying on broccoli or green beans.
 To this, I added some brown rice to round out my macros.
-How frickin’ boring is that?
+How frickin' boring is that?

-In addition, a lot of times I still wasn’t eating enough vegetables.
-Chewing all that broccoli just started feeling like way too much work….so much un-gratifying chewing.
-Consuming the core building block component nutritional macros was important to me, but my approach wasn’t working.
+Also, a lot of times I still wasn't eating enough vegetables.
+Chewing all that broccoli just started feeling like way too much work....so much un-gratifying chewing.
+Consuming the core building block component nutritional macros was vital to me, but my approach wasn't working.
 There had to be a better way.
 Enter the Beast Bowl.

 How does a Beast Bowl solve this problem?

-‘Macros’ is a nickname of sorts referring to the basic macro-nutrient building blocks in food: protein, carbohydrates, and fat.
-The basic concept of ‘balancing your macros’ is to get enough protein to sustain muscle growth and athletic performance, while also eating a wide range of vegetables.
-Vegetables are not only your key carbohydrate, they also provide all the micro-nutrients that you need to maintain wellness and a healthy metabolism.
+'Macros' is a nickname of sorts referring to the basic macro-nutrient building blocks in food: protein, carbohydrates, and fat.
+The basic concept of 'balancing your macros' is to get enough protein to sustain muscle growth and athletic performance, while also eating a wide range of vegetables.
+Vegetables are not only a crucial carbohydrate source; they also provide all the micro-nutrients that you need to maintain wellness and a healthy metabolism.
 The last component macro is fat.
 You need a nice dose of healthy fats each day, to help your brain and cells run at their peak performance.

 Beast Bowls are designed to provide a reasonable, approachable macro-balanced meal that is - most importantly - delicious and gratifying!

 They are tasty enough so that anyone that loves food will love them.
-And if you just want healthy real food, and don’t need to worry about body composition, just cook and eat, no measuring is required.
+If your body compisition is right where it should be then just cook and eat, no measuring is required.

 To make this easy - you want to get a reasonable amount of protein with every meal.
 A serving should be somewhere between 3-8 ounces (which translates into approximately 18-40g per meal).

-The easy rule of thumb is to get most of your carbohydrates from vegetables.
+The easy rule of thumb is to get most of your carbs from vegetables.
 A serving should be about two large handfuls.
-Ideally, you want to eat 10 servings of fruits and vegetables per day (with an emphasis on vegetables).
+Ideally, you want to eat ten servings of fruits and vegetables per day (with an emphasis on vegetables).

 Carbohydrates come from plants - yes, this includes grains and sugars derived from plants.
 (More on that in a minute.)